jezzsantos/saastack/docs/design-principles/0140-developer-tooling.md

 ## Project Templates

-> WARNING: This feature is only available in JetBrains Rider
+> WARNING: This feature may only available in JetBrains Rider and Visual Studio

-TBD
+TBD - how to install them, when to use them.
+Reference the how-to-guides

 ## File Templates